|

 should know by now that making good vampire films is one of the

-trickiest tasks one can embark on, but Swedish director Tomas Alfredsson
+trickiest tasks to embark on, though Swedish director Tomas Alfredsson

 Låt